-The approval of the Amended Stock Plan will require the affirmative vote of a majority of the total number of votes of outstanding shares of Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote.
-In determining whether approval of the Amended Stock Plan has received the requisite number of affirmative votes, abstentions will be counted and will have the same effect as a vote against the proposal.
+The approval of the Third Amended Stock Plan will require the affirmative vote of a majority of the total number of votes of outstanding shares of the Company's Common Stock present in person or represented by proxy at the 2001 Annual Meeting and entitled to vote.
+In determining whether approval of the Third Amended Stock Plan has received the requisite number of affirmative votes, abstentions will be counted and will have the same effect as a vote against the proposal.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE FOR APPROVAL OF THE AMENDED STOCK PLAN.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT STOCKHOLDERS VOTE FOR APPROVAL OF THE THIRD AMENDED STOCK PLAN.